dendronhq/handbook/notes/area.product.sop.early-seed-release.md

 These are pre-release versions of Dendron extensions made available to [[Environmentalist|dendron://dendron.dendron-site/community.discord.roles#environmentalist]].

-- Release cadence: Every Friday (PST)
+- Release cadence: Every Other Tuesday (PST)

 ## Steps